f-ras-42Course/-INDEX-/README.md

 # 42Course - Index repository

-Index repository for the projects I have done for 42 School in Amsterdam (Codam).
+Index repository for the projects I have done for 42 Amsterdam (Codam).

 Full list of projects to be found here.